Hilleman Laboratories

-Hilleman Laboratories is a Delhi-based vaccine research organization.
+Hilleman Laboratories is a Singapore-based vaccine research organisation.
 The firm is an equal-joint venture between US drug maker Merck & Co Inc and British charitable foundation Wellcome Trust.
-The research firm is named in the honour of Dr. Maurice Ralph Hilleman (1919–2005).
+The research firm is named in honour of Dr. Maurice Ralph Hilleman (1919–2005).

 Activities

 Vaccine research

 Hilleman Laboratories conducts various vaccine research and science programs to develop cost-effective vaccines especially for developing countries.

 Vaccine programs

-Hilleman Laboratories is involved into the development of both new vaccines for area of unmet needs, and optimizing existing vaccines.
+Hilleman Laboratories is involved in the development of both new vaccines for areas of unmet needs and optimizing existing vaccines.
 The firm establishes a portfolio of research projects based on disease priorities and technology opportunities that make a difference to vaccine development and programs in developing countries.

 Current projects

 Heat-stable rotavirus vaccine

-Hilleman Laboratories has recently announced a significant advancement in improving access to the life-saving rotavirus vaccine to children.
+Hilleman Laboratories has recently announced a significant advancement in improving access to the lifesaving rotavirus vaccine for children.
 The vaccine candidate will have optimized bulk antigen production processes combined with simple yet robust formulation and a scalable fill/finish to ensure a competitively priced vaccine which will improve access in the low-resource settings like India.

 The firm's focus is to heat stabilize the existing vaccine and bring it to vaccine vial monitor (VVM) 30 levels and higher.
 This will determine the feasibility of applying latest delivery technologies to an existing oral rotavirus vaccine to make it thermostable for further opportunities.